Victor Mutt

 Victor Johann Mutt (also Viktor Johann Mutt; 25 May 1886 Tuhalaane Parish (now Mulgi Parish), Kreis Fellin – 30 April 1942 Kirov Prison, Russian SFSR) was an Estonian military colonel, diplomat and politician.
 He was a member of II Riigikogu.
 On 10 March 1924, he resigned his position and he was replaced by Paul-Eduard Luiga.
 Mutt was arrested by the NKVD on 30 June 1940 and sentenced to death.
 He was executed in Kirov Prison in 1942.

-Mutt's sons were chemist Viktor Mutt and linguist and translator Oleg Mutt and his grandson is writer Mihkel Mutt.
+Mutt's sons were the chemist Viktor Mutt and linguist and translator Oleg Mutt and his grandson is the writer Mihkel Mutt.